ppy/osu-wiki/wiki/Tournaments/GTS/RGTS_2022/en.md

 2. Teams will be seeded with the average of their ranks on each map during the Qualifiers round in 4 seeds: Top seed, High seed, Low seed, and Unseeded.
 3. Teams will be drawn in **8 groups of 4 teams** during live drawings which will happen on Sunday, 6 November 2022 (18:00 UTC).
 4. In the Group stage, all the teams from each group will face each other.
 The **best 2 teams** advance from their groups.
-5. Rankings of each group are determined by sorting the results of each team's performance in the following priority:
+5. Rankings of each group are determined by sorting the results of each team's performance in the following order:
    1. Most matches won.
    2. Highest "score" (number of beatmaps won - number of maps lost).
    3. Most beatmaps won.